Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## For each consumer, what is the purchase quantity and purchase value?

-After isolating our customers, preferences, and purchase amount we can see a hierarchical demonstration of descending information ordered by the lowest purchase amounts.
+After isolating our customers, preferences, and purchase amount, we can see a hierarchical demonstration of descending information ordered by the lowest purchase amounts.

-**The data above shows an interesting result, our company sells a staggering amount of chemicals to a variety of buyers whether it be 100,000+ gallons or 238.
+**The data above shows an interesting result, our company sells a staggering number of chemicals to a variety of buyers, whether it be 100,000+ gallons or 238.
 What is interesting is not the amount sold, but the preference.
 Whether it be industrial amounts or consumer amounts, most consumers seem to gravitate to Glycol Ethers.
 3/10 consumers purchased Glycol Ethers, all 3 less than 1000 gallons.
 The other top contender was hydrogen peroxide with 3/10 consumers purchasing the chemical.
 Each purchase was less than 1000 gallons as well.**

 This data shows a possible hint to what the most popular products are, with this data providing us insight into what our customers appreciate the most.
 Whether the customers are industrial giants or educational institutions, our products seem to gather a wide array of appreciation as well as popularity.

 Based off this data, promotional opportunities can be marketed for frequent buyers or first time purchasers.
 This can be a way to garner a wider audience and create brand loyalty from the start.

+Additionally,
-Additionally, a possible ad campaign targeted towards the most popular chemicals as well as the least popular chemicals could be a solution to boost customer satisfaction and brand popularity.
-However in order to launch said campaign we will need the exact preference numbers which will be found further down the line.
+a possible ad campaign
+targeted towards the most popular chemicals as well as the least popular chemicals could be a solution to boost customer satisfaction and brand popularity.
+However, to launch a said campaign, we will need the exact preference numbers which will be found further down the line.

 ### Now that we have seen the bottom most purchasers of ChemTech's products, we can find the exact transaction values for each consumer as well as the chemical type for each purchase.